John Newfong

-John Newfong (3 November 1943 – 30 May 1999) is an Aboriginal Australian journalist and writer.
+John Newfong (3 November 1943 – 30 May 1999) was an Aboriginal Australian journalist and writer.
 A descendant of the Ngugi people of Moreton Bay, he was the first Aboriginal person to be employed as a journalist in the mainstream print media in Australia.

 Early life

 Newfong was born on 3 November 1943 in Wynnum, a suburb of Brisbane, Queensland.
 His father, Ben "Archie" Archibald Nu Fong, was a Queensland champion heavyweight boxer, and his mother, Edna Crouch, played in the Australian women's cricket team which played England in 1935.

 Newfong's family moved to North Stradbroke Island but, when Newfong was five, the family returned to Wynnum, where he attended the local school, and later, Wynnum High School.
 After graduating in 1961, he wanted to study law; however, entrance to university at the time would only allow Aboriginal people to undertake education degrees to become teachers, and only if they chose to teach in a community.
 He instead worked in Mount Isa as a miner in 1965.

 He also took a job in the ABC mailroom in Brisbane, worked as a proofreader, and wrote TV reviews for the Sydney Daily Mirror.
 He studied typography, graphic design and fashion.